Aaron-M-Lauer/Cybersecurity/README.md

 - Run the playbook, and navigate to Kibana to check that the installation worked as expected. https://github.com/Aaron-M-Lauer/Cybersecurity/blob/main/diagrams/Aaron_Filebeat.JPG

-_Answer the following questions to fill in the blanks:_
-- _Which file is the playbook? filebeat-playbook.yml
+- _The Playbook file is filebeat-playbook.yml
-  _Where do you copy it? /etc/ansible/roles/filebeat-playbook.yml
+  _I coppied it to  /etc/ansible/roles/filebeat-playbook.yml
-- _Which file do you update to make Ansible run the playbook on a specific machine?filebeat-config.yml _How do I specify which machine to install the ELK server on versus which to install Filebeat on?_in the playbook we added the IP's for our 3 web servers under the "hosts" section of the playbook (10.0.0.5/7) and then to include the ELK server we also included the ELK IP (10.1.0.4) https://github.com/Aaron-M-Lauer/Cybersecurity/blob/main/ansible
+- _ To make Ansible run the playbook on a specific machine, I'd update the filebeat-config.yml _To specify which machine to install the ELK server on versus which to install Filebeat on I'd add in the playbook the IP's for our 3 web servers under the "hosts" section of the playbook (10.0.0.5/7) and then to include the ELK server we also included the ELK IP (10.1.0.4) https://github.com/Aaron-M-Lauer/Cybersecurity/blob/main/ansible

-- _Which URL do you navigate to in order to check that the ELK server is running?http://52.250.14.251:5601/app/kibana
+- _The URL That I'd navigate to in order to check that the ELK server is running is http://52.250.14.251:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._